aws-samples/amazon-comprehend-semi-structured-documents-annotation-tools/README.md

 # Start Labeling Job Using comprehend-ssie-annotation-tool-cli.py
-IMPORTANT: Make sure you are in the pipenv shell by running `pipenv shell`.
-You should see something like: `Shell for /Users/<user>/.local/share/virtualenvs ComprehendSSIEAnnotationTool-zsZ94mSG already activated.
-No action taken to avoid nested environments.` Otherwise, run `make bootstrap` to enter the pipenv shell.

 ## Step 1: [One-time setup] Create a Private Workforce for Future Labeling Jobs
 Please refer to [official SageMaker Ground Truth Guide](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-workforce-private-use-cognito.html) to create a private workforce, and record the corresponding workteam ARN (e.g. arn:aws:sagemaker:{AWS_REGION}:{AWS_ACCOUNT_ID}:workteam/private-crowd/{WORKFORCE_TEAM_ARN})